ViktarHasiul231862/CountdownJS/README.md

     	setCountdown("Jun 07, 2021 22:20:00")
     </script>

-You can also put custom test above counter by adding second argument to setCountdown function:
+You can also put custom text above counter by adding second argument to setCountdown function:

     setCountdown("Jun 07, 2021 22:20:00", "Your custom text")